-GIF shall not support activities that constitute standard development practice or that do not correspond with GIF's development objectives.
-These include:

-- 10.1.1 approaches that are only applicable in a single country, unless the project is expected to scale to a proportion of the most populous countries in the world; - 10.1.2 approaches that focus on basic scientific or laboratory-intensive research and development, instead of field testing; - 10.1.3 purely theoretical or descriptive socio-economic research that is not linked to an innovation that has the potential to achieve development outcomes at scale; or - 10.1.4 investments which aim to support the broader innovation ecosystem.
+- 10.1 GIF shall not support activities that constitute standard development practice or that do not correspond with GIF's development objectives.
+These include: - 10.1.1 approaches that are only applicable in a single country, unless the project is expected to scale to a proportion of the most populous countries in the world; - 10.1.2 approaches that focus on basic scientific or laboratory-intensive research and development, instead of field testing; or - 10.1.3 purely theoretical or descriptive socio-economic research that is not linked to an innovation that has the potential to achieve development outcomes at scale.